boobosua/unity-neko-signal/README.md

 ## Signal Tracker

-You can open the Signal Tracker window in Unity via `Tools > Neko Indie > Signal Tracker` to view active signals and subscribers.
+You can open the Signal Tracker window in Unity via `Window > Neko Indie > Signal Tracker` to view active signals and subscribers.

 ## Memory Management